cpalencica/cpalencica.github.io/about/index.md

 ---
 layout: default
-title: Contact
+title: About Me
-description: Get in touch with me via email, LinkedIn, or GitHub.
+description: Some basic things about me including some quick technical information along with some interests outside of engineering
 ---